 WARM GREY PAINTS

-This warm grey colour has a hint of a lavender undertone making it versatile and a perfect option for those who want to keep their interior light and airy.
+This warm grey colour has a hint of a green undertone making it versatile and a perfect option for those who want to keep their interior warm and inviting.

-You can easily pair this colour with darker shades of grey and colours such as navy and aubergine would sit well with this colour.
+You can easily pair this colour with darker shades of grey and colours such as dark green and aubergine would sit well with this colour.

-Much like its name describes, this colour represents the grey tone of wood that is washed ashore.
+This colour represents the grey tone of fossils that have washed ashore the Dorset coast.

 A warm grey tone that is the ideal balance of beige and grey creating a calm and gracious interior.